U.S. troops at Taqaddum to help Iraqis plan fight for Ramadi

 INJECTING A NEW SPIRIT

-The Iraqi military programme to attract Sunni tribal fighters was based in Ramadi but moved to Taqaddum when the city fell.
+The Iraqi military program to attract Sunni tribal fighters was based in Ramadi but moved to Taqaddum when the city fell.

 Army Colonel Steve Warren, a Pentagon spokesman, asked if U.S. troops would be involved in helping Iraqis plan to retake Ramadi, Warren said, "Absolutely."